rosedu/workshop-docker/README.md

 ## Images and Containers

-As stated above, container are created from images.
+As stated above, containers are created from images.
 Let's re-create the Nginx container, starting from the `nginx:latest` image:

 ```console